Find Top Talent Now: Recruitment Marketing Tips for the Travel Industry

 One common theme throughout this challenging time emerges clearly: the impact of labor shortages.
-The global travel and tourism market saw a loss of approximately 100 million jobs in 2020, with the Asia Pacific region being hit the hardest and Europe coming in second.
+The global travel and tourism market saw a loss of approximately 100 million jobs in 2020, with tourism employment in the Asia Pacific region being hit the hardest and Europe coming in second.
 Even though the worst of the pandemic seems to be over, employment levels have not yet risen to their pre-pandemic heights.

 Hospitality, Leisure, and Travel Have Bounced Back...

 The travel industry has had to make hard pivots in the last couple of years and faced challenges due to the pandemic and its limitations.
 However, after extended lockdowns, the hospitality travel industries seem to be trending upwards.
 With re-openings and the availability of vaccines, people are eager to enjoy restaurants, recreation, and travel again.

 For the most part, businesses are up and running and recovering from the pandemic.
 However, while leisure travelers are mostly back, there are still some challenges, including the lack of corporate travelers visiting hotels and other changes.

 The pandemic’s limitations are largely a thing of the past, but there is one major challenge that the travel and hospitality industries are still facing: A lack of employees.

 As of spring 2021, employment in leisure and hospitality jobs began to recover in the United States, with 13.8 million people working in this sector.
 However, that is still some three million workers short of where these industries were pre-pandemic.